-A PCEM must select a methodology (if it is a grouped project or includes activities not covered by a single methodology, but complementary to its activity, it may select more than one) to demonstrate its material (waste) reduction or recycling results, which must be adopted in accordance with the type and characteristics of the PCEM to which it corresponds and with the regulation under which it falls.
+A project must select a methodology (if it is a grouped project or includes activities not covered by a single methodology, but complementary to its activity, it may select more than one) to demonstrate its material (waste) reduction or recycling results, which must be adopted in accordance with the type and characteristics of the project to which it corresponds and with the regulation under which it falls.

 The protocol allows the use of methodologies and their components, as well as complementary methods, modules, or tools (always implementing their latest version).
-Permitted methodologies include those:
+Methodologies include those:

-- Recognised in international and national contexts according to the type of PCEM, aligned with their current legal framework.
-For acceptance, a Global Zero Waste and Cercarbono team assesses the soundness of the methodology and its alignment with the principles and procedures of their certification programme. - Additional ones developed by interested stakeholders (developers, holders, or independent companies) under public consultation processes supported by Global Zero Waste and Cercarbono. - Global Zero Waste and Cercarbono's own methodologies, publicly consulted and reviewed by a third party.
+- Recognised in international and national contexts according to the project activity, aligned with their current legal framework.
+For acceptance, the programme's technical team assesses the soundness of the methodology and its alignment with the programme's principles and procedures. - Additional ones developed by interested stakeholders (developers, holders, or independent companies) under public consultation processes supported by the programme. - Global Zero Waste and Cercarbono's own methodologies, publicly consulted and reviewed by a third party.

-The regulations, procedures, tools, and methodologies accepted under the VPCE will be listed on www.cercarbono.com.
-Those methodologies, methods, modules, or tools that are not listed above but meet the above characteristics can be submitted for consideration by the voluntary programme on circular economy upon request.
+The regulations, procedures, tools, and methodologies accepted under the programme will be listed on www.cercarbono.com.
+Those methodologies, methods, modules, or tools that are not listed above but meet the above characteristics can be submitted for consideration by the programme upon request.

 Methodologies and tools from standards or certification programmes in the public or private domain may be used if credit is given, and copyright and licensing regulations (where applicable) are complied with.
-In order to avoid conflicts with other standards or certification programmes, it is encouraged to use the methodologies or tools developed by the VPCE, which must also be duly referenced in the PCEM documents.
+In order to avoid conflicts with other standards or certification programmes, it is encouraged to use the methodologies or tools developed by the programme, which must also be duly referenced in the project documents.

-The PCEM must establish and justify the conditions of applicability of the selected methodology or methodological tools for:
+The projects must establish and justify the conditions of applicability of the selected methodology or methodological tools for:

-- Determine additionality in any of the activities defined in the programme scope. - Determine the baseline and project scenarios. - Quantify the reduction or recirculation of materials. - Conduct the PCEM monitoring.
+- Determine additionality in any of the activities defined in the programme scope. - Determine the baseline and project scenarios. - Quantify the reduction or recirculation of materials. - Conduct the project monitoring.

-The methodologies usually integrate the following points, however, the most important components that must be fulfilled under this programme are detailed here:
+The methodologies usually integrate the following points; however, the most important components that must be fulfilled under the programme's framework are detailed here: